kballenegger/Kenji/README.md

 ### Data Transport

-JSON is used as the singular data transfort for Kenji.
+JSON is used as the singular data transport for Kenji.
 Requests are assumed to have:

     Content-Type: application/json; charset=utf-8
     Accept: application/json; charset=utf-8